Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Quantified analysis of time evolution of the resonant features

-We noticed that evolution of the OF and the AF peaks in time resembles the exponential growth (cf. Figure \ref{AFfit}).
-In order to quantify the time required for formation of stable resonant features, we fit the exponential function describing decay of a difference between actual and final value of maxima.
+We noticed that evolution of the OF and the AF peaks in time resembles the exponential growth (cf. Figure \ref{AFfit} for $t^{0}_{12}=0.4\Gamma_{N}$).
+In order to quantify the time required for formation of the stable resonant features, we fit the exponential function describing decay of a difference between the actual and the final value of maxima.
 This function is defined as

-where $G(\infty)$ is a peak amplitude in static conditions ($t\rightarrow + \infty$), $G(t_0)$ is a value of the local maxima at the initial moment of the quench and the fitted parameter $\tau$ represents the interval, in which a mismatch between the initial conductivity and the equilibrium conductance diminishes $e\approx 2.71$ times.
-The calculations have been performed for a few amplitudes of interdot coupling strengths ranging from $t_{12}=0.3/\Gamma_N$ to $t_{12}=0.6/\Gamma_N$.
-We find that the characteristic time parameter $\tau_{AF}$ obtained for the anomalous Fano is larger than its counterpart ($\tau_{F}$) obtained for the ordinary Fano resonance.
-The difference $\tau_{AF}$-$\tau_{F}$ is larger for weak interdot coupling ($t_{12}$).
-Data of obtained $\tau$ for both resonances are collected in second and third column of Table~\ref{tab1}.
-The dependencies of both $\tau$'s as a function of interdot coupling strength are presented in Figure \ref{taudepence}.
+where $\bar{G}(\infty)$ is the peak amplitude in the static conditions (i.e., at $t\rightarrow + \infty$), $\bar{G}(t_0)$ is a value of the local maxima at the initial moment of the quench (at $t_0$), and the fitted parameter $\tau$ represents the interval, in which a mismatch between the initial conductivity and the equilibrium conductance diminishes $e \approx 2.71$ times.
+The calculations have been performed for a few amplitudes of the interdot coupling strengths ranging from $t^{0}_{12}=0.3\Gamma_{N}$ to \KK{$t^{0}_{12}=0.6 \Gamma_{N}$}.
+We find that the characteristic time parameter $\tau_{AF}$ obtained for the anomalous Fano is larger than its counterpart $\tau_{F}$ obtained for the ordinary Fano resonance.
+The difference $\tau_{AF}-\tau_{F}$ is larger for weak interdot coupling $t^0_{12}$.
+Data of obtained $\tau$ for both resonances are collected in the second and third column of Table~\ref{tab1}.
+The dependencies of both $\tau$'s as a function of the interdot coupling strength are presented in Figure \ref{taudepence}.

-Time of achieving equilibrium conditions $t_{eq}$ could be considered as time after which the difference between initial and final amplitude of given feature decrease by $95\%$.
-In order to deliver information on typical timescale of resonances in tangible units (i.e. nanoseconds) in the table, we present $t_{eq}$ assuming that dot-lead coupling $\Gamma_N$ is equal to $50\mu eV$.
-Energy scale of this magnitude is typical for experiments considering nanososcale objects coupled with superconductors \cite{Lee_2013,Junger_2019}.
+Time of achieving the equilibrium conditions $t_{eq}$ could be considered as time after which the difference between the initial and the final amplitudes of a given resonant feature decrease by $95\%$.
+In order to deliver information on a typical timescale of the resonances in tangible units (i.e., nanoseconds), in the table, we present also $t_{eq}$ assuming that the dot-lead coupling $\Gamma_{N}$ is equal to 50 $\mu$eV.
+The energy scale of this magnitude is typical for experiments considering \KK{nanoscale} objects coupled with superconductors \cite{Lee_2013,Junger_2019}.

+The Fano-type interference peaks are characterized by asymmetric line-shapes originating from the close coexistence of resonant enhancement and resonant suppression of transmission.
+The function resembling the Fano-like shapes reads as